 The increase in sale prices and the low supply of homes for sale has translated into high rental costs as well.
-In addition, low vacancy rates have contributed to higher costs; rental vacancy rates in the state were at 3.3 percent in 2021 compared to 5.7 percent nationally.
-Mirroring rates in the U.S., nearly half of renters are cost burdened, meaning they spend over 30 percent of their income on housing costs, and nearly a quarter (23%) of Massachusetts renters are severely cost burdened, meaning they spend 50 percent or more of their income on housing (Figure 34).
+In addition, low vacancy rates have contributed to higher costs.
+Mirroring rates in the U.S., nearly half of renters are cost burdened, meaning they spend over 30 percent of their income on housing costs, and nearly a quarter (23%) of Massachusetts renters are severely cost burdened, meaning they spend 50 percent or more of their income on housing (Figure 36).
 In contrast, 30 percent of owners with a mortgage are cost burdened and 10 percent are severely cost burdened.
 The rates of cost burden are highest among low-income residents, as well as Black and Hispanic households.
 It is important to note that rates of housing cost burden depend on both the income of residents and housing costs.
-For example, in the Boston Metro Area 46 percent of renters were cost burdened in 2021, compared to 50 percent in Springfield Metro Area, where rents are relatively lower than the Boston Metro Area, but out-of-reach for many lower income families.
+For example, in the Boston Metro Area 53 percent of renters were cost burdened in 2022, compared to 58 percent in Springfield Metro Area, where rents are relatively lower than the Boston Metro Area, but out-of-reach for many lower income families.
 Due to a history of discriminatory housing policies, rates of homeownership vary by race and ethnicity.
 Among the most detrimental federal policies that originated in the 1930's was "redlining," which meant that racial and ethnic identity were a primary factor in the determination of loan risk, leading to the racist assignment of lower ratings to communities of color than neighboring and similar white communities.
 This system kept people of color from buying their own homes, one of the most important forms of intergenerational wealth.
 The harmful impact of this system is still felt today in the disproportionate rate that people of color rent, where they live, and their substantially lower levels of wealth than their white peers.